18 May TV Industry Mega Mergers: Is it survival of the biggest or the fittest?

-This year seems to be the year of mega mergers in the media industry.
-The goal of most major media company seems to grow even bigger by merging with another big company or by swallowing a lot of other companies.
+A major trend in recent is the creation of mega mergers in the media industry.
+The goal of most large media companies seems to grow even bigger by merging with another big company or by swallowing a lot of other companies.
 The idea is that only large companies will survive in the future TV world and smaller companies will be set to loose not only marketshare but their very reason for existence.

 While I do believe also that with certain business models you are bound to grow by merging not matter what, I do disagree though that this will kill smaller networks.

 Telcos feed on growth

 Firstly, certain business models will need growth as its intrinsic driver.
 This is especially true for telecommunication companies – and a cable operator or DTH platform is nothing else than a telecommunication company in its essence.
 They need the growth so that they can exploit the economies of scale.
 The larger their subscriber base the more cost effective and efficient they can work – and the bigger their margin.
 Of course, they will exploit the dominant market position in negotiation attractive deals with the content suppliers.
 But at the same time they also know that they have to offer attractive content for their subscribers.
 There is a fierce battle out there amongst the various distribution infrastructures and whoever offers the best content and services to the subscribers will win them over.
 This is actually a chance for small niche and thematic content suppliers and producers.
 These big companies will need them to complement their offers to the subscribers and they will make sure that they are paid enough to make their living and stay there in the long-run.
 It is an ecosystem not of hunting and killing but of symbiotic co-existence.